Couple hiking in desert setting

 How is multiple sclerosis (MS) diagnosed?

-Diagnosing MS isn't always easy.
-The first symptoms may be vague.
+It isn't always easy to diagnose MS. The first symptoms may be vague.
 And many of the symptoms can be caused by problems other than MS.